manoskary/neural-morphing/README.md

 **DAW insert**
 1. Load target files to build the palette (DAC tokens + latent vectors).
-2. The DAW feeds track audio to the plugin; each block is encoded, matched to the palette (greedy nearest-neighbour), decoded, then mixed with dry.
+2. The DAW feeds track audio to the plugin; each block is encoded, matched with RVQ-aware grain descriptors + continuity-constrained beam search, mixed via Top-K token voting, decoded, then blended with dry.
 3. If you change palette/parameters, the track is reprocessed by the DAW (bounce/re-render) rather than the plugin mutating already-rendered audio.

 **Standalone**